pivotalservices/foundation-metrics/metrics/README.md

 **NOTE: If you don't want emails, then you can skip the mail properties**

+**NOTE: With SPRING_PROFILES_ACTIVE=jmx, and without specifying the jmx properties, the application will fail to start**

-**NOTE: Without the jmx and cf properties, the application will fail to start**
+**NOTE: Without specifying the cf properties, the application will fail to start**

 - Compile the code using `mvn clean install`
 - Target to the dedicated org/space for these utils